 The College Examination Entrance Board (CEEB) code for all standardized test reporting to ODU is 005126.

-Submit the hard copy application and fee directly to International Admissions.
-A complete non-degree application includes copies of final certificates, diplomas or degrees, demonstrated English language proficiency and a copy of one's non-immigrant visa and passport identification page.
-Students in F-1/J-1 student status must remain full-time degree seeking students.
-Non-degree, or incidental study in F-1/J-1 status is allowed only (by approval) during a summer session, or during a practical or academic training program.
+A complete non-degree application includes copies of final certificates, highest earned diploma or degree, demonstrated English language proficiency and a copy of one's non-immigrant visa and passport identification page.
+Students in F-1 status must remain full-time degree seeking students.
+Non-degree, or incidental study in F-1 status is allowed only (by approval) during a summer session or a practical training (OPT) program.
 Dependents in F-2 status may enroll in one recreational or English language training course per semester.
 There are no non-degree study restrictions for J-2 visa holders.

 Those interested in yearly exchange programs should contact the Office of Study Abroad for a list of institutions with which ODU currently administers exchange agreements.
 Current international students are also eligible to participate in the University's Study Abroad programs.

 Many international visitors join ODU as researchers and faculty on a J visa scholar program administered by the Department of State.
-Please direct application inquires to the office of International Student & Scholars Services.
+Please direct application inquiries to the office of Visa & Immigration Service Advising.

 International students are eligible to defer their admission or application for up to one academic year.
 Requests beyond this allotted time will require the student to re-apply with transcripts and application fee.
-Students in F/J status must submit updated financial documents, and return all unused I-20 or DS-2019 forms to International Admissions.
+Students in F-1 or J-1 status must submit updated financial documents, and return all unused I-20 or DS-2019 forms to International Admissions.

 Students in good academic standing who wish to return to active enrollment must complete and submit a new international undergraduate or graduate application (no fee required).
-Additionally, any additional academic course work completed in the interim period must be submitted to International Admissions.
+Any additional academic course work completed in the interim period must be submitted to International Admissions.
 Graduate students need written approval to re-enter their program from the Graduate Program Director.
-Students in F/J status must submit updated financial documents.
+Students in F-1 or J-1 status must submit updated financial documents.

 Undergraduate students must submit the Readmission from Suspension Application.
 Graduate students must secure readmission approval from their graduate program director.
 Once approved, submit the respective international application (no fee) to International Admissions.
-Students in F/J status must submit updated financial documents.
+Students in F-1 or J-1 status must submit updated financial documents.

 USCIS regulations state that principles in visa categories E, H, I, O, P & TN may attend classes that are casual or incidental to their status, and should not be degree seeking students.
 However, dependents of individuals in these visa categories may be degree seeking.
 Pending Permanent Residents must present their I-485 receipt or Green Card before enrollment; asylum seekers their asylum petition or approval notice.
 Old Dominion University cannot be responsible for tuition or fee refunds in the event of a negative immigration petition.